 IAMAS relocated to the Softopia Japan building complex in April 2014.
 In this space where a variety of organizations, information, and activities are gathered, IAMAS has been able to further broaden its efforts and to explore and implement new forms of media creation in our city.
 This move has marked a new start for IAMAS.
 Our activities continue to expand along with society’s changes; even as we maintain and improve our research and production environment, we broaden our ability to coordinate not only within the school, but also with outside individuals and organizations.
 As we inquire into how our work can benefit society, IAMAS delves further into the possibilities of media creation, continuing to develop as an institution that transmits new culture and ideas.

 4-1-7 Kagano, Ogaki-shi, Gifu 503-0006 JAPAN

-All teachers conduct research and activities of various specialized fields, including interaction, design, media art, film and photography, music, aesthetics, community and networks.
+Instructors research and are active in various fields such as interaction, design, media art, film and photography, music, aesthetics, community, and computer networks.